tpauldike/alx-low_level_programming/0x1C-makefiles/README.md

 # C Makefiles
-This project made to understand a `make` is on a Linux machine and what `Makefile` is as well.
+This project made me to understand what `make` is on a Linux machine and what `Makefile` is as well.
 In this project I wrote, in an increasing order of complexity, my own Makefiles, that contain rules defined for `C` programming.
 I also had to go through some Technical interview preparation, written in `python`